 Roche is one of the most exclusive residential areas in the Costa de la Luz and sits within a protected pine forest between Conil and Chiclana on the coast.
 Roche is dotted with luxury villas on private plots amongst the pine trees and is far away from the hustle and bustle of mass tourism making it a quiet, tranquil, natural environment in which to spend your holiday.
 Roche is quite unique as it benefits from a sheltered position and yet it is immediately adjacent to some of the most romantic coves , Calas de Roche with their sandy beaches.
 Tio Juan de Medina, Cala de Pato and Cala Encendida can be reached via steep stairs carved in the side of the cliffs.
 Fabulous beaches great for sunbathing and swimming in the sea as they are sheltered from the wind by the high cliffs and luscious, wild vegetation which include various aloes, shrubs and an abundance of rosemary, its subtle scent can be captured in the sea air.

-Jerez de la Frontera is known as ´the city of sherry, horses and flamenco´.
-The sherries produced in the many bodegas here such as Tio Pepe and Harvey´s are world famous.
-The chalky flats around Jerez with the high temperatures and shelter from the winds a little further inland make fabulous growing conditions for the grapes in order to produce the highest quality ´fino´.
+Jerez de la Frontera is known as "the city of sherry, horses and flamenco".
+The sherry and fino's produced here in the numerous bodegas - Tio Pepe, Gonzales Byas, Lustau and Sandeman are world renowned.
+The chalky flats around Jerez de la Frontera with the high temperatures and shelter from the winds a little further inland make fabulous growing conditions for the grapes in order to produce the highest quality "fino".

 The city itself offers plenty of history hidden in its pedestrian streets in the old town whilst the outer areas thrive with local businesses, large shopping malls and parks.